iridakos/iridakos.github.io/_posts/2014-10-14-rescue-from-memory-leak.markdown

 title:  "Rails and rescue from memory leak"
 description: "A story of finding a memory leak in a Ruby on Rails application."
 date:   2014-10-14 10:00:00 +0300
-preview: "Lately, I've been trying to find possible memory leaks in a rails 3.2.x application..."
 category: "rails"
 comments: true
 outline: true